cmayekar/BRD-interview-packet/README.md

 Below is information to help you complete the project.

 ### Review the existing code
-The project already includes a sample API endpoint that accesses a database table to retrieve data and associated Vue.js component to display the data for your reference.
+The project includes an already implemented sample API endpoint that accesses a database table to retrieve data and associated Vue.js component to display the data for your reference.

 ### Suggestions for making changes
 Feel free to structure your code however you wish.
 You will likely want to utilize the Vue.js components in `frontend/src/views/` which have already been created.

 ###Examples

 ####Pie Chart (already implemented)
 The pie chart is already implemented and will look something like the following once you have loaded the data.csv file into the people_data table
 ![Pie Chart](./example-images/pie_chart_example.png)